usnistgov/ccu_validation_scoring/OpenCCU_README.md

 This package contains the tools to validate and score the ND (norm detection) tasks.
 Please refer to the OpenCCU Evaluation Plan for more information about OpenCCU, the evaluation tasks, and the file formats.

-This README file describes reference annotation validation tool, system output validation tool, scoring tool, reference statistics computing tool and random submission generation tool.
+This README file describes reference annotation validation tool, system output validation tool, scoring tool, reference statistics computing tool and perfect submission generation tool.

  - Reference Annotation Validation Tool: confirms that a reference annotation set follows the LDC OpenCCU annotation package directory structure.
  - System Output Validation Tool: confirms that a submission of system output follows the rules set in the OpenCCU Evaluation Plan.
  - Scoring Tool: scores a system output submission against a reference with a scoring index file.
  - Reference Statistics Computing Tool: computes basic statistics on the reference data for the ND task.
- - Random Submission Generation Tool: generates a random submission for the ND task.
+ - Perfect Submission Generation Tool: generates a perfect submission for the ND task.

 ## <a name="setup">Setup</a>